ambv/kitpy/README.rst

 --------------------

-This library consists of various simple common routines and language constructs that are so useful they ten to be rewritten in every subsequent project we're working on.
+This library consists of various simple common routines and language constructs that are so useful they ten to be rewritten in every subsequent project I'm working on.
 Each function, decorator or module on its own is too simple to dedicate an entire PyPI package for it.
-Together however, this tiny library represents a Swiss army knife for everyday needs (YMMV).
+Together however, this library represents a Swiss army knife for everyday needs (YMMV).
+Among the things you might find inside:

+ * robust memoization

+ * some less obvious collections (e.g. ``orderedset``)

+ * a ``@synchronized`` decorator (with threading or lockfile backends)

+ * file finder (searching locations commonly used for storing app data)

 The latest version can be installed via `PyPI
 <http://pypi.python.org/pypi/langacore.kit.common/>`_::